 Manfred was given the post of MLB’s Chief Operating Officer in 2013.
 Then, during 2014, he was voted for the baseball’s new commissioner and luckily he qualified all the trials.
 On January 24, 2015, he holds the charge of a commissioner.
 Since then he is playing the most influential role in professional baseball.
 He is the current commissioner of baseball so he has owned a lucrative amount of income.
-Furthermore, Manfred has signed a 5 years contract for the post of baseball commissioner.
+Furthermore, Manfred has signed a 5 years contract extension for the post of baseball commissioner.
 According to the stats of his earnings:

 As MLB Commissioner Salary of Rob Manfred in 2022: